 Dickies Logo

 The Dickies logo is a combination of graphic and text elements, perfectly merging the drawing and inscription to form a harmonious composition.
-The central element is a parallelogram with rounded corners, colored in dark blue, and containing the name of the fashion brand in the central part.
+The central element is a parallelogram with rounded corners, colored dark blue, and bearing the fashion brand’s name in the center.
 The bold letters are serifed and colored in white.
 They are predominantly lowercase, smooth, slanted, and geometric.
 The background features a red oval with a yellow horseshoe, symbolizing:

 • The trademark (the horseshoe looks like the first letter of the name, stylized as “D”).